awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.instances.md

 Defaults to `~/.parallelcluster/config`\.

 `-r REGION, --region REGION`
-Specifies the Region to connect to\.
+Specifies the AWS Region to use\.
+Defaults to the Region specified by using the [`pcluster configure`](pcluster.configure.md) command\.